Breaking bad degeneracies with Love relations: Improving gravitational-wave measurements through universal relations: Introduction

-Here, we report another application of the binary Love relations---to constrain the above mentioned distance-inclination measurement.
+Here, we report another application of the binary Love relations---to constrain the above-mentioned distance-inclination measurement.
 In brief, this can be thought of as a corollary to the prescription mentioned in C21.
 Instead of using the binary Love relations to measure \hubble, here we show a complementary use case when {\hubble} is well constrained.
-In the traditional parameterization of a GW signal, the distance is measured from the amplitude of the waveform~\cite{PhysRevD.49.1723,Cutler_1994,van_der_Sluys_2008,Veitch_2012,Veitch_2015}.
+In the traditional parametrization of a GW signal, the distance is measured from the amplitude of the waveform~\cite{PhysRevD.49.1723,Cutler_1994,van_der_Sluys_2008,Veitch_2012,Veitch_2015}.
 In C21, it was shown that the redshift is measurable from the matter effect in the phase of the BNS inspiral.
 In the limiting case of fixing the value of \hubble, the phase contribution of the matter terms also captures information about the distance.
-Hence, the distance enters both in the amplitude and the phase of the GW signal, instead of only amplitude.
+Hence, the distance enters in both the amplitude and the phase of the GW signal, instead of only the amplitude.

-We perform Bayesian parameter estimation on synthetic BNS signals, and show that in the 3G detector era, the use of the binary Love relations will significantly improve the GW parameter estimation by breaking the distance-inclination degeneracy.
-In particular, we forecast up to $\sim 70\%$ decrease in the 90\% credible interval (CI) of the estimated distance and inclination angle, and up to $\sim 50\%$ decrease in that of the source-frame masses.
+We perform Bayesian parameter estimation on synthetic BNS signals and show that, in the 3G detector era, the use of the binary Love relations will significantly improve the GW parameter estimation by breaking the distance-inclination degeneracy.
+In particular, we forecast up to $\sim 70\%$ decrease in the 90\% credible interval (CI) of the estimated distance and inclination angle and up to $\sim 50\%$ decrease in that of the source-frame masses.
 Additionally, for edge-on systems, our approach will make it possible to put reasonable constraints on the distance and the inclination angle with signal-to-noise ratios (SNRs) as low as 10.